Katie Christo's Wiki

 TEDTalks - Great presentations on a variety of topics.
 The example one below (Rivers: A 3-minute story of mixed emoticons) is very engaging for middle and high school students and is a good example of using a plethera of slides to get across your point.

 Another powerful example is The Girl Effect.
-This presentation shows the power of just text.
+This presentation shows the power of just text and is also a good example of a Stand-Alone Presentation.

 I then show some of my favorite examples on SlideShare (many of which I've downloaded before hand).